hans-vvv/Music-Cue/README.md

 - First you need to select an episode using the drop-down menu.
 - Using the "Get" button, the administered data per event is presented.
 You can move the columns of the data to ensure that clip names fits the space in the screen.
-- When you select a particular event using the drop-down menu and press the "Edit" button, you can administer the Artist and Title information
+- When you select a particular event using the drop-down menu and press the "Edit" button, you can administer the Artist and Title information in an popup entry widget.
 - When you place an MP4 formatted music file named "Episode.mp4" in a sub-folder of the program folder and press the "Split" button, the fragments of each event are made available for playback purposes.

 ![image info](./media/episode_tab.png)